-Source: ABARES Australian Forest and Wood Products Statistics, Oct and Dec Quarters 2015
+Source: ABARES Australian Forest and Wood Products Statistics, Oct - Dec Quarters 2016

-The key issues of concern for the wood and paper products industry include: potential changes to the tariff system; illegal logging and sustainability issues; and occurrences of import dumping, predatory pricing and countervailing issues.
+The key issues of concern for the wood and paper products industry include: non-conforming, illegal logging and sustainability issues including transformed and transhipped products; and occurrences of import dumping, predatory pricing and countervailing issues.

-The wood and paper products industry recognises that it is a relatively small exporter to Indonesia.
-Although Australian Free Trade Agreement's (FTA) provide for 'the progressive reduction or elimination of tariffs over specified periods and the scheduling of market access commitments for services by each of the parties', there are strong concerns given past experience, that an uneven playing field in certain traded products can result for Australia from FTA negotiations.
+The wood and paper products industry recognises that it is a relatively small exporter to, and importer from, Hong Kong and notes that existing goods tariffs with Hong Kong are already very low or zero.
+Australian Free Trade Agreement's (FTA) provide for 'the progressive reduction or elimination of tariffs over specified periods and the scheduling of market access commitments for services by each of the parties', there are continuing concerns, that an uneven playing field in certain traded products could result for Australia from FTA negotiations.

-An important issue across wood and paper product imports from Indonesia is ensuring that the products traded are not sourced from illegally logged timber.
+An important issue across wood and paper product imports is ensuring that the products traded are not sourced from illegally logged timber.
 Australia has recently implemented illegal logging legislation.
 Under the legislation, importers of regulated timber products are required to undertake due diligence on these products to minimise the risk that they have been illegally harvested.

 Importers of regulated timber products will also be required to answer a new Community Protection Question indicating whether they have complied with the due diligence requirements of the Regulation.